Hinkley Point C nuclear power station: EPR

-EDF is building two of Areva's EPR reactors, with a design net power output each of 1,600 MWe (1,630 MWe gross).
+EDF is building two of Areva's EPR reactors in the UK, with a design net power output each of 1,600 MWe (1,630 MWe gross).

-Two EPR reactors are currently operating at the Taishan Nuclear Power Plant in China.
+Four EPR reactors are currently operating, two at Taishan in China, one at Olkiluoto in Finland, and one at Flamanville in France.

-Two other EPR units are currently under construction at Olkiluoto Nuclear Power Plant in Finland and at the Flamanville Nuclear Power Plant in France.
 The HPC design has significant changes from the previous units, with 20% more equipment than the Taishan design.
 The safeguards buildings have been redesigned.
 The HPC technical director stated in 2019 "In effect HPC is a first-of-a-kind plant in a country that has not built a new plant for three decades."

-In December 2007, the Union of Concerned Scientists referred to the EPR as the only new reactor design under consideration that "...appears to have the potential to be significantly safer and more secure against attack than today's reactors".
+In December 2007, the Union of Concerned Scientists referred to the EPR as the only new reactor design under consideration that "...appears to have the potential to be significantly safer and more secure than today's reactors".
+"The French and German governments have also required Areva to enable the reactor’s safety systems and spent fuel building to withstand the crash of a military aircraft.
+And in the event of an accident or sabotage, the EPR’s double-walled containment structure would hold up better than the standard single-walled one."

 EDF and Areva have been facing 'lengthy delays and steep cost overruns' on EPR reactors being built at Flamanville Nuclear Power Plant in France and at Olkiluoto Nuclear Power Plant in Finland.
 In October 2013, George Monbiot, a supporter of nuclear power, said that "the clunky third-generation power station chosen for Hinkley C already looks outdated, beside the promise of integral fast reactors and liquid fluoride thorium reactors.
 While other power stations are consuming nuclear waste (spent fuel), Hinkley will be producing it."
 In February 2015, France's energy minister said that 'an overhaul of the country's state-controlled nuclear energy industry was imminent'.
 On 13 June 2016, the Fédération Nationale des Cadres Supérieurs unveiled a series of problems with the EPR design, including that the French nuclear safety authority (ASN) may not give the green light to the EPR being constructed at Flamanville due to various anomalies, there may be "identical flaws" in the Areva EPR being built at Taishan 1 in China, falsification of parts from Areva's Le Creusot plant that potentially put safety checks at risk, and multibillion-euro litigation between Areva and the Finnish energy group TVO over delays to the EPR scheme at Olkiluoto Nuclear Power Plant remains unsettled.

 In 2016, EDF Directors Thomas Piquemal and Gérard Magnin separately resigned over their concerns about the risk of the project.
 However, Chris Bakken, an EDF Project Manager, has said that EDF has full confidence they 'won't repeat the mistakes of the Finnish and French EPRs'.